 It also allows you to privately let off steam about the experience while being able to ask questions about employees’ rights and their support options.

 Using a specialist outplacement firm can bring a degree of neutrality and independence to the redundancy process.

 Outplacement consultants can support you when you are announcing redundancies or telling someone they’ve been made redundant, depending on how confident you are about the task.

 If delivering the news, the consultant acts as a ‘bridge’ between the employer and employee.
 They remain respectful and sympathetic towards the employee while keeping the focus on what the business needs.

 As a neutral third party, they can manage the process without their emotions adding to the situation.
 It is strongly recommended a manager (whether the line manager or company representative) still continuously contributes to the process.

 The positives of redundancies

-Although it may be of little consolation at the time, there is a positive aspect to making people redundant; it can be beneficial.
+Although it may be of little consolation at the time, there is a positive aspect to telling people their role is redundant; it can be beneficial.
 Coping with the bad times as well as the good, making tough decisions and leading teams through difficult times can make you a stronger, better manager.

 Read more about how to conduct a redundancy notification meeting.